vineetsarpal/tab-tub/README.md

 # Tab Tub

-A Chrome extension that lets you easily bookmark your current browser tab / custom URLs, helping you organize important links for quick access.
+A Chrome extension that lets you easily bookmark your current browser tabs, helping you organize important links for quick access.

 ## Preview